Updated April 4, 2021

 No policy requirement.

-In June 2019, Oregon passed the Workplace Fairness Act expanding the state’s sexual harassment law, placing restrictions on non-disclosure, non-disparagement and no re-hire provisions in employment agreements and requiring a written policy with specific content to be distributed to all employees.
+Oregon’s Workplace Fairness Act expanded the state’s sexual harassment law, placing restrictions on non-disclosure, non-disparagement and no re-hire provisions in employment agreements and requiring a written policy with specific content to be distributed to all employees.
 The policy must:

 Oregon’s Bureau of Labor and Industry will make available on its website model procedures or policies that employers may use to comply with this requirement.